What is Law Day?

-Law Day, held annually on May 1, is a national day set aside to celebrate the rule of law.
-Law Day underscores how law and the legal process contribute to the freedoms that all Americans share.
+Law Day is held every May 1 throughout the nation to celebrate the rule of law.
+It was established in 1958 by President Dwight Eisenhower to mark the nation’s rule of law and codified by Congress in 1961.
+Law Day underscores how the law and the legal process contribute to the freedoms that all Americans share.
 Law Day also provides an opportunity to recognize the role of courts in democracy and the importance of jury service to maintaining the integrity of the courts.